Cover Photo Image

 Late Arrivals or Absences

 Occasionally, unplanned circumstances may occur that cause employees to arrive late or to miss work.
 It is expected that late arrivals and absences will be kept to a minimum.
-It is the employee’s responsibility to inform his/her supervisor when they will be late or absent as soon as possible, prior to the beginning of the shift.
+It is the employee’s responsibility to inform their supervisor when they will be late or absent as soon as possible, prior to the beginning of the shift.
 At the start of employment, the supervisor will communicate requirements for reporting late arrival or absence, including whom to contact should the supervisor not be available.

-Provisions for Granting Overtime and Compensatory Leave JMU Policy 1303
+Overtime and Compensatory Leave – Provisions for Granting JMU Policy 1303

 The provisions of the Fair Labor Standards Act (FLSA) cover all JMU employees.
 FLSA establishes rules for minimum wage, overtime pay, equal pay, child labor and recordkeeping; and, it defines exemptions from overtime pay regulations.